Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 note

-Neon places computes into an Idle state and closes connections after 5 minutes of inactivity (see Compute lifecycle).
+Neon places computes into an idle state and closes connections after 5 minutes of inactivity (see Compute lifecycle).
 To avoid connection errors, you can set the Django CONN_MAX_AGE setting to 0 to close database connections at the end of each request so that your application does not attempt to reuse connections that were closed by Neon.
 From Django 4.1, you can use a higher CONN_MAX_AGE setting in combination with the CONN_HEALTH_CHECKS setting to enable connection reuse while preventing errors that might occur due to closed connections.
 For more information about these configuration options, see Connection management, in the Django documentation.

 You can find all of the connection details listed above in the Connection Details widget on the Neon Dashboard.
 For more information, see Connect from any application.